ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 Monotonic Error Checking:
-: Implementations SHOULD check if the the currently generated UUID is greater than the previously generated UUID.
+: Implementations SHOULD check if the currently generated UUID is greater than the previously generated UUID.
 If this is not the case then any number of things could have occurred, such as clock rollbacks, leap second handling, and counter rollovers.
 Applications SHOULD embed sufficient